How to Use LLMs to Extract Document Information

 $FNR$ $\frac{FN}{TP+FN}=\frac{FN}{P}$ $1 - Recall$.
 For a set of Positive cases, this value shows the probability that the extracted results are Type II errors.

 $Accuracy$ $\frac{TP+TN}{N+P}$ Standard metric.
-Usually very high since our TN is very large compared with TP.
+Usually, it is very high since our TN is very large compared with TP.

-$Accuracy*$ $TP\%$ Not a standard metric.
+$Accuracy*$ $TP\%$ It's not a standard metric.

 $Precision$ $\frac{TP}{TP+FP}$ Standard metric.
-For a set of Positive cases, this value indicates the probability of the extracted results are correct.
-From a data consumer perspective, this shall be the most important metric.
+For a set of Positive cases, this value indicates the probability that the extracted results are correct.
+From a data consumer perspective, this is the most important metric.

 $F1$ $\frac{2 * Recall * Precision}{Recall+Precision}$ The standard metric to show the balance between recall and precision.

-5. Error Analysis
+Error Analysis

-Misunderstanding & Terminology Confusion
+Misunderstanding and Terminology Confusion

 Unit Conversion Issues